choobek/SelfAge/README.md

 ```

 Note:
-* You can specify the base diffusion model to fine-tune with `--base_model`.
+* You can specify the base diffusion model for fine-tuning with `--base_model`.

 ## Inference